Lukepancrazi9/meet-app/README.md

 So that I can see a list of events taking place in that city.

 Scenario: User filters events by a selected city
-    - Given the user is on the events page
+    - Given the user is on the events page <br />
-    - When the user selects a specific city from the city filter dropdown
+    - When the user selects a specific city from the city filter dropdown <br />
     - Then the list of events should display only events happening in that particular city

 ## Feature 2 - Show/Hide Event Details
 As a user